Oluadepe/alx-low_level_programming/README.md

-This repository is about C programing language
+This repository is about C programing language Training